Brain cancer travel insurance

 EHIC and your right to medical treatment in Europe

-- If you decide to travel within the EU on your trip, don’t forget your EHIC (European Health Insurance Card).
-You can request one free of charge from the NHS.
-This will allow you the same level of health care as the residents in the country you’re visiting, meaning free or lower cost medical treatment.
+- If you decide to travel within the EU on your trip, don’t forget your GHIC.
+This will give you the same level of health care as the residents in the country you’re visiting, meaning free or lower cost medical treatment.

 Enjoying your time away

-Regardless of what stage your brain cancer is at, it’s important to rest and relax while you’re away.
-So, here are some simple pointers:
+Regardless of what stage your brain cancer is at, you’ll know it’s important to rest and relax while you’re away.

 Don’t overdo it

 - If you’re looking at excursions, try to consider ones which don’t stray too far from your accommodation, and that don’t last for long periods of time.
-An afternoon out probably won’t overexert you, but an 8am start and an 8pm finish will probably leave you tired!
 Choose wisely and remember, when you’re in a new place, you might find that the best hidden gems are only around the corner.
 Get those guidebooks ready!

 Listen to your body